 The Can Accept My imPerfection (The C.A.M.P.) is a 501 (c) 3 organization for teen girls.
-Our mission is to elevate teenage girls’ positive Self-Esteem and Leadership through targeted learning labs that build life skills to face the changing culture, adapt to societal pressures and deal with influences from social media.
+Our mission is to elevate teenage girls’ positive Self-Esteem and Leadership through targeted learning labs that build life skills to face a changing culture, adapt to societal pressures, and deal with influences from social media.

 Who We Are

 We are a network of local professional women who are stepping into our community and recovering our teenage girls.
 We empower young girls by building their self-esteem.
-Our team of directors assists in establishing teen girl’s self-esteem by coaching, informing, challenging and teaching them to love who they are within their imPerfections.
-These interactive empowerment workshops allow C.A.M.P. volunteers and mentors to encourage teenage girls to discover their full potential, innate talents, and influence positive behaviors and attitudes in their life journey
+Our team of directors assists in establishing teen girls' self-esteem by coaching, informing, challenging and teaching them to love who they are within their imPerfections.
+Through interactive empowerment workshops, C.A.M.P. volunteers and mentors encourage teenage girls to discover their full potential and innate talents, while influencing positive behaviors and attitudes in their life journeys.

-Many teenage girls worldwide confront obstacles growing up that can hinder the ability from reaching their full potential.
+Many teenage girls worldwide confront obstacles growing up that can hinder the ability to reach their full potential.
 Statistics reflect there is a teen crisis in America with young girls.
 Low self-esteem thinking disorder gravely affects the ability to have a positive self-image, causing self-worth, self-esteem and overall development issues.
-Teen girls that have and experience a negative view of themselves are four times more likely to take part in sexual activities that they regret later.
-There is a 75 percent ratio of girls with low self-esteem reported that engaged in negative activities such as cutting, bullying, smoking, drinking, or disordered eating.
+Teen girls that have and/or experience a negative view of themselves are four times more likely to take part in sexual activities that they regret later.
+There is a 75 percent ratio of girls with low self-esteem reported that engage in negative activities such as cutting, bullying, smoking, drinking, or disordered eating.

-Statics report that 7 in 10 teen girls believe that they are not good enough, do not measure up this includes their looks, performance in school and relationships with friends and family members (American Psychological Association, 2002).
+Statics report that 7 in 10 teen girls believe that they are not good enough and do not measure up.
+This includes their looks, performance in school, and relationships with friends and family members (American Psychological Association, 2002).
 Teen girls need positive female role models women who have confronted and overcome obstacles that impact their self-esteem and self-worth to become successful.
-They need women with life experience who gain strength by coming together to network and recognize the importance of empowering teen girls to become productive successful members of society; giving something back to their communities and to other women worldwide.
+They need women with life experiences who gain strength by coming together to network and recognize the importance of empowering teen girls to become productive successful members of society, giving something back to their communities and to other women worldwide.

 A native Central Floridian, Sherod fell in love with helping others at an early age.
-Inspired by assisting her parents as volunteers in various inner city non-profit organizations, Sherod develop a deep passion for assisting others and teamwork even as she played basketball for Valencia College.
-This resolve remains with her through college, leading her to get her BA in Christian Counseling from Faith Christian University.
-Over 15 years, Sherod has provided counseling and health and fitness training to youth.
+Inspired by assisting her parents as volunteers in various inner city non-profit organizations, Sherod developed a deep passion for assisting others and teamwork even as she played basketball for Valencia College.
+This resolve remained with her through college, leading her to get her BA in Christian Counseling from Faith Christian University.
+For over 15 years, Sherod has provided counseling, and health and fitness training to youth.
 Through academic training programs and ownership of a Junior Orlando Magic Basketball Program, Sherod has contributed to positive youth development with emphasis on helping young girls.
-She desires to develop responsible women with a since of pride to achieve their dreams.
+She desires to develop responsible women with a sense of pride to achieve their dreams.

-Sherod acquired executive experience through management positions held with corporate employers, FedEx, PRC and Spirit.
+Sherod acquired executive experience through management positions held with corporate employers including FedEx, PRC and Spirit.
 Sherod is a Certified Corporate Trainer from Rollins College and Project Manager from George Washington University.
-With this managerial background, she is poised to administrate and implement initiatives that will help young girls avoid pitfalls and reach their full potential.
+With this managerial background, she is poised to administer and implement initiatives that will help young girls avoid pitfalls and reach their full potential.